AhsanKhodami/prpip/README.md

 ## **prpip**
 **Reconstruct pupil size during blinks in eye-tracking data** with a physiologically inspired approach.

-## **Why this approach**

-This approach offers a scientifically grounded and adaptive method for reconstructing pupil size data during blinks, which is a significant improvement over traditional interpolation techniques.
-Unlike conventional methods such as linear, spline, or Akima interpolation, which apply a uniform approach to missing data, our model is based on **physiological principles of pupil recovery**.
-Specifically, we use a **logarithmic recovery model** to simulate the natural recovery process of pupil size following occlusions, such as blinks.
-This model is grounded in pupillometry research that suggests pupil recovery follows an exponential or logarithmic curve, providing a more biologically plausible reconstruction than standard interpolation methods.
-Furthermore, our method dynamically adapts to the length of the blink.
-For **short blinks** (less than 50 ms), the reconstruction uses a **polynomial blending approach** that ensures smooth transitions between pre- and post-blink data.
-For **longer blinks** (greater than 50 ms), the reconstruction applies a logarithmic recovery model to simulate the gradual recovery of the pupil size, with the addition of **Gaussian noise** proportional to the size difference between pre- and post-blink data.
-This noise introduces **natural variability** into the reconstructed data, reflecting the inherent fluctuations in pupil size, which are often absent in traditional models that overly smooth the data.
-Additionally, the method includes **adaptive boundary smoothing**, which minimizes artifacts and ensures continuity at the edges of blink intervals.
-The ability to adjust key parameters, such as the **recovery time constant** and **noise scale**, further enhances the flexibility and accuracy of this method.
-Thus, this approach provides a **scientifically sound, biologically informed**, and **adaptive** solution to pupil data reconstruction, making it superior in both realism and accuracy compared to existing interpolation models.

 ### **Features**
 - Automatically detects blink intervals in eye-tracking data.
 - Reconstructs pupil size during blinks using: